lhcb/starterkit-lessons/second-analysis-steps/analysis-automation-snakemake.md

   * If you want a rule to be "standalone" just do not give its input/outputs as outputs/inputs of any other rule
   * It is normal practice to put as a first rule a dummy rule that only takes as inputs all the "final" outputs you want to be created by any other rule.
 In this way when you run just `snakemake` with no label it will run all rules (in the correct order).

-{% challenge "Try to make a snakefile with at least 3 rules connected to each other and run them all in one go" %}
+{% challenge "Make a snakefile with at least 3 rules connected to each other and run them in one go" %}
-{% endchallenge %}

 In the tutorial folder you find two files containing addresses, and phone numbers.
 You can make rules that, given a name, `grep` the address and phone and then one other rule to merge them into your final output file.

 _But it does not have to be this, any other task is fine, be creative!_

+{% endchallenge %}

 Comments, partial running: